LEARN ABOUT ITS ADVANTAGES

 The layers that comprise the packaging are separated and the polymers are recycled to then incorporate them into new trays.
 Since 2009 more than 65,000 tonnes have been recycled.

-PROLONGS THE SHELF LIFE OF FOODS
+IT EXTENDS THE SHELF LIFE OF FOOD

-CONTRIBUTES TO REDUCING CO2 EMISSIONS
+IT CONTRIBUTES TO REDUCING CO2 EMISSIONS

 The lightness of the packaging allows for a reduction in fuel consumption in transporting foodstuffs and optimizes distribution.